Answers to frequently asked questions

 Examples of such doors can be found in these applications:

 The R1400 door check is mounted on the closing face of the door.
 For this type of mounting the lintel should start just above the door leaf, because the hook is normally fixed to the lintel.
 However, this is not always the case because the door leaf is often flush with the frame.

 DICTATOR solved this problem with a small, inconspicuous bracket.
 It allows to mount the hook on a flush frame.
 The bracket facilitates the individual positioning of hook and door check, thus considerably expanding the application possibilities of the R1400 door check.

-Normally it is not possible to install traditional overhead door closers onto semicircular doors (or only when “inventing” a special construction).
-And this would considerably affect the special aesthetics of a semicircular door.
-And, when the semicircular arch is as distinctive as the one in the photo, there is virtually no possibility.
+Normally it is not possible to install traditional overhead door closers onto arched doors (or only when “inventing” a special construction).
+And this would considerably affect the special aesthetics of an arched door.
+And, when the arch is pronounced, there is virtually no possibility.

 Entrance doors – also side entrances – should normally be securely closed.
 But what to do if there is no space above the door for mounting a normal overhead door closer?

 The door closer DIREKT solves this problem.
 One of its ends is fixed to the door frame and the other directly on the door leaf.
 Its closing speed can be ajusted exactly to the requirements on site.
 It is also possible to adjust the closing speed and even close the door very slowly.